 On the main floor, there is a coffee shop overlooking an indoor gator pond.
-Other attractions are the NRA Museum and National Archery Hall of Fame.
-Guests typically explore the massive outdoor retailer for about two to three hours, sometimes more if they are an outdoor enthusiast.
+Other attractions are the NRA Museum and the National Archery Hall of Fame.
+Guests typically explore the massive outdoor retailer for about two to three hours, sometimes more if they are outdoor enthusiasts.

 Check out their Facebook page for daily specials and the day’s available flavors.
 The shop is open 24/7.
 Favorites include the Cookie Monster donut for its originality and the Maple Bacon topped with real bacon.
 They also offer gluten-free-ish donuts and cinnamon rolls that sell out quickly.

-Relics also offers an event center and tea room for light lunch, beverages, and desserts.
+Relics also offers an event center and tea room for light lunches, beverages, and desserts.
 The menu offers chicken salad sandwiches, quiche, and pies.
-Prices for the merchandise is often described as on the high-side.
+Prices for the merchandise are often described as on the high side.

 11. Enjoy A Stage Show At Landers Theatre

 Constructed in 1909, the Landers Theatre is the second oldest and largest civic theater operating in Missouri.
 It has been continuously in use as a live theatre or movie theater since its opening day.

 It became the 35th facility to acquire sound technology in 1928.
 This historic piece of Springfield was placed on the National Register of Historic Places in 1977.